House for an Art Lover: History

-The house was originally designed for a competition for an architectural design for a "Haus eines Kunstfreundes" (Art Lover's House), set by the German design magazine Zeitschrift für Innendekoration.
-Despite disqualification due to late entry and unfinished sketches, the portfolio was awarded a prize for its "pronounced personal quality, novel and austere form and the uniform configuration of interior and exterior".
+The house was originally designed for an open competition for an architectural design of a "Haus eines Kunstfreundes" (Art Lover's House), set by the German design magazine Zeitschrift für Innendekoration published by Alexander Koch.
+There were thirty six entries from across Europe, including two from Britain.
+Despite disqualification due to late entry and unfinished sketches, the Mackintosh portfolio of fourteen drawings was awarded a prize for its "pronounced personal quality, novel and austere form and the uniform configuration of interior and exterior".
+The proposed house, if the German magazine so decided, would have been constructed in Germany.
+Such house was never built.

+Thanks to Roxburgh's inspiration and wide support for his ideas, the Art Lover House began its construction in 1989 with funding from the Scottish Development Agency, Glasgow City Council, Graham Roxburgh and others.

-Construction began in 1989 and the house was finally opened to the public in 1996.
-When a recession occurred in the early 1990s, construction had to stop.
-In 1994, the Glasgow City Council and the Glasgow School of Art (GSA) revived the project so that the interior rooms and landscape could be completed.
-Mackintosh's original designs were interpreted and realised by John Kane and Graeme Robertson (up to 1990) under Andy MacMillan, with contributions by many contemporary artists.
-Original portfolio designs are displayed in each room to allow comparisons.
+Due to a national recession in the early 1990s, construction had to stop, but restarted in 1994, when Glasgow City Council and the Glasgow School of Art (GSA) provided funds to ensure completion of the interior and landscaping.
+Mackintosh's original designs were interpreted and realised by John Kane and Graeme Robertson (up to 1990) assisted by Professor Andy MacMillan Head of the Mackintosh School of Architecture at GSA; with contributions by many contemporary artists.
+GD Lodge & Partners became the succeeding architects from 1994.
+Original portfolio designs were displayed in each room to allow comparisons.

-The House for an Art Lover is owned by a charitable company of the same name "whose primary purpose is the stimulation of public interest in Art, Design & Architecture.
+The House for an Art Lover, is owned and operated by a charitable company of the same name "whose primary purpose is the stimulation of public interest in Art, Design & Architecture.
 Its remit includes the development of visual art exhibitions by some of Scotland's leading artists and designers in the Cafe Gallery with a related gallery education programme for children and adults."
-The house also includes shops and a cafe, and functions as a venue for conferences and other types of event.
+The House has exhibition spaces and is a venue for conferences, functions, concerts and other public and private events.
+It has office and studio space, a restaurant cafe, and small retailing unit.